Skip to main content

 API quality tools that produce flaky results get disabled.
 The pattern is always the same:

-2. Same tool reports 3 different issues on Tuesday — nothing changed
+2. The same tool reports 3 different issues on Tuesday; nothing has changed

 3. Team stops trusting the tool